StrangeJay/AWS_CICD/journal.md

 ![](img/cb15.png)

-- Copy the entire buildspec.yml content and return to your AWS console and then paste it into the Build commands field.
+- Copy the complete content of the buildspec.yml file.
+Then, go back to your AWS console and paste this entire content into the 'Build commands' field.

 ![](img/cb16.png)

-- In the Artifact section, select **Amazon S3**.
+- Scroll down to the 'Artifacts' section.
+Under 'Type', select **Amazon S3** from the available options.

 ![](img/cb17.png)

-- Click on the Bucket name field and select your created **bucket**.
+- Click in the 'Bucket name' field.
+A dropdown menu will appear; select the **bucket** you created earlier from that list.

 ![](img/cb18.png)

-- Set a **Group name** and **Stream name prefix** for cloudwatch logs and click on **Create build project**.
+- "Enter a **Group name** and a **Stream name prefix** for your CloudWatch logs.
+Once you've done this, click the **Create build project** button.

 ![](img/cb19.png)

-- Now your project has been created, click on **Start build**.
+- Now that your project is created, click the **Start build** button to begin the build process.

 ![](img/cb20.png)

-- Confirm the success of the build success.
+- Check the build status to confirm that it shows 'Succeeded'.

 ![](img/cb21.png)